 But I Thought CBD Oil Was Safe?

 Again, the distinction has to be made between CBD oils that you place under your tongue, and CBD oils that are made to be used in a vaporizer.
-The only potentially dangerous products are the latter (i.e. the CBD vape liquids), and these are only dangerous IF they have been thinned with some sort of a glycol solvent, AND if they are being vaporized at temps in excess of 230℃.
-Ultimately, if vaping CBD is your preferred consumption method of choice, your safest and healthiest bet is probably to look for a quality oil that has been thinned with vegetable glycerin, or perhaps even MCT oil.
+The only potentially dangerous products are the latter (i.e. the CBD vape liquids), and these are only dangerous IF they have been thinned with some sort of a glycol solvent.
+Ultimately, if vaping CBD is your preferred consumption method of choice, your safest and healthiest bet is probably to look for a quality oil that has been thinned with vegetable glycerin, or perhaps even MCT oil, though both still lack studies on the long-term effects.

-MCT oil, in fact, is a medium-chain triglyceride that occurs in coconut oil, and it is supposed to be incredibly healthy for you.
+MCT oil is a medium-chain triglyceride that occurs in coconut oil, and it is supposed to be incredibly healthy for you when consumed orally.
 It is only when these natural compounds become heated and denatured, and are subsequently inhaled into the lungs, that they pose a threat.

 Final Thoughts on ‘What is PEG in CBD Oil?’

-Ultimately, if you follow these simple guidelines and try and avoid CBD vape liquids that contain PEG or PG, and also if you invest in a decent vaporizer that lets you dial the temperature down to about 360 or 370℉, you should be able to enjoy all of the healing and therapeutic benefits of the natural cannabinoid without the fear of risking your health.
+Ultimately, if you follow these simple guidelines and try and avoid CBD vape liquids that contain PEG or PG, you should be able to enjoy all of the healing and therapeutic benefits of the natural cannabinoid without the fear of risking your health.

 And lastly, we want to point out that much of the information in this article was taken from a report published back in April 2017 by Project CBD (see link below).